-Some of the organizations listed in Other Organizations on page 30 provide information, support, financial assistance, support services and patient advocacy for transplant candidates, recipients and their families.
-The Leukemia & Lymphoma Society also maintains a resource directory that provides lists of organizations that may be helpful for stem cell transplant patients.
+Some of the organizations listed in Other Organizations on page 30 provide information, support, financial assistance, support services and patient advocacy for patients and their families.
+The Leukemia & Lymphoma Society also maintains a resource directory that provides lists of organizations that may be helpful for patients.
 Visit www.LLS.org/ResourceDirectory for more information.